 Targeting SADC countries, this project aims to break down barriers for women and girls in the energy sector.
 With a focus on diversity and inclusion, this initiative offers a multi-faceted approach to empowering women at every level, from professionals already working in energy to entrepreneurs and young girls aspiring to join the energy transition.

-This initiative is jointly implemented by the GWNET and the SADC Centre for Renewable Energy and Energy Efficiency (SACREEE), with financial support from the Austrian Development Agency (ADA), the operational unit of Austrian Development Cooperation (ADC).
+This initiative is jointly implemented by the GWNET and the SADC Centre for Renewable Energy and Energy Efficiency (SACREEE), with financial support from the Austrian Development Agency (ADA), the operational unit of International Partnerships Austria.

 The Energising Women to Advance the Energy Transition in the SADC Region mentoring programme is designed to advance the careers of women already working in the energy sector.
-As part of this initiative, three cohorts will run consecutively, starting with 50 participants in the first year, 75 in the second, and 100 in the third.
-Each programme lasts 12 months.
+As part of this initiative, three cohorts will run consecutively, starting with 50 participants in 2025, 75 in 2026, and 100 in 2027.

 The mentoring programme is open to women with SADC nationality and 3–5 years of relevant experience in energy or development.
 All participants will be matched with a mentor correlating to their professional and personal goals.
 Mentees will also gain access to online knowledge transfer sessions and networking opportunities.

-This programme sets out to support SADC women entrepreneurs scale their businesses within the energy sector.
+This programme is designed to support SADC women entrepreneurs scale their businesses within the energy sector.
 The programme aims to provide the participants with opportunities to connect with role models and experts who can guide them in navigating challenges and scaling operations.
-The capacity-building initiative will offer intensive support for three cohorts of 15 women each, targeting rising entrepreneurs with existing businesses or business plans.
+The capacity-building initiative offers intensive support to three separate cohorts of 15 participants, targeting rising women entrepreneurs with existing businesses or business plans in the sustainable energy space.

-A dynamic communications campaign will be designed and implemented to inspire and empower girls and women from 14 SADC nations to pursue careers in the energy transition.
+Launched in early 2026, African Power Girls Rising is a communications campaign to inspire and empower teenage girls and women from 14 SADC nations to pursue careers in the energy transition.
 This initiative aims to raise awareness about opportunities in the energy sector, offer tailored career guidance, and challenge harmful gender stereotypes that impede progress and inclusion.
+Our goal is to reach at least 10,000 teenage girls and young women across the SADC region.

 The SADC Centre for Renewable Energy and Energy Efficiency (SACREEE) was established by the SADC Member States in 2015 to contribute towards increased access to modern energy services and improved energy security across the SADC Region through the promotion of market-based uptake of renewable energy and energy efficient technologies and energy services.